nickchase/k0s/docs/runtime.md

 ### Examples

-Following chapters provide some examples how to configure different runtimes for containerd using k0s managed drop-in configurations.
+Following sections provide some examples of how to configure different runtimes for containerd using k0s-managed drop-in configurations.

 #### Using gVisor

-[gVisor](https://gvisor.dev/docs/) is an application kernel, written in Go, that implements a substantial portion of the Linux system call interface.
+[gVisor](https://gvisor.dev/docs/) is an application kernel written in Go and implementing a substantial portion of the Linux system call interface.
 It provides an additional layer of isolation between running applications and the host operating system.

+To use gVisor:

 1. Install the needed gVisor binaries into the host.